MIROC-DOC/model_description/md_en/modelstruct.md

 |  | MAX | data length |
 |  | DIM | Size of the array region |

-For file names, see ,
-The first letter is unified to the first letter of the directory.
+As for the file names, the first letter is the first letter of the directory (although <span>`include`</span> is <span>`z`</span>).
-(However, <span>`include`</span> is <span>`z`</span>.)
 Also, <span>`-admn`</span>(admin) indicates the main module in it.

-1. this COMMON is actually a grammatical violation.
- The size of the common block due to the     COMMON statement is It has to be the same.
-     (An unnamed common block is acceptable.) .
- This area will be changed in the near future.
+This COMMON is actually ungrammatical.
+The size of the common block by the COMMON statement must be the same (an unnamed common block is acceptable).
+We are going to change this in the near future.

-The reason for the use of two letters here, as well as `!
-I use two letters as well as `!
- Systems that use other end-of-line comment formats (e.g. HITAC VOS3) to ensure substitution for, and
-     The reason for this is that Sun's CPP will malfunction if you use only `! is because Sun's CPP will malfunction if there is only `!
+The reason for using two characters here, not just `!
+The reason for using two characters and not just `! ` to ensure substitution for systems with other end-of-line comment formats (e.g., HITAC VOS3), and because Sun's CPP will malfunction if there is only